Where is Leon McKenzie now?

-Although he only played for one full season in the Premier League with Norwich City, McKenzie still scored seven goals and established a potent partnership with Dean Ashton.
+Although he only played for one full season in the Premier League with The Canaries, McKenzie still scored seven goals and established a potent partnership with Dean Ashton.

-After receiving professional counselling, McKenzie started working with the PFA, offering guidance and one-on-one talks with players about the problems facing footballers.
+After receiving professional counselling, he started working with the PFA, offering guidance and one-on-one talks with players about the problems facing footballers.

 Upon his retirement from football McKenzie started a new career as a middleweight boxer, following in the footsteps of his father and also his uncle who were both boxing champions.

-Now training to be a counsellor, McKenzie has set up a foundation called Mind Reposition and he speaks all over the UK sharing his story and explaining how to get back up to fight life when it knocks you down.
+Now training to be a counsellor, McKenzie has set up a mental health organisation called Mind Reposition and he speaks all over the UK sharing his story and explaining how to get back up to fight life when it knocks you down.